chicio/chicio.github.io/_posts/2017-09-11-clean-code-meaningful-names.md

  customer problems with your software.
 When I started to work at [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") I discovered that I'm not the only one to think about software development in this way.
-In fact an entire new approch to software development has been create by [Robert Cecil Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin"), known as "Uncle Bob" (whatt??!?!!? :stuck_out_tongue:) and famous also to be the guy that invented the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) "Solid principles").
-The name of this new approch to software development is **clean code**.
+In fact an entire new approach to software development has been create by [Robert Cecil Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin"), known as "Uncle Bob" (whatt??!?!!? :stuck_out_tongue:) and famous also to be the guy that invented the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) "Solid principles").
+The name of this new approach to software development is **clean code**.
 So as I promised in [my first post](http://www.fabrizioduroni.it/2017/05/10/about-me.html "about me") on this blog I will publish a series of articles in which I will talk about the foundation of clean code and my personal experiences with it.
 So let's start the discussion with one of the principles of clean code that impressed me the most: